Sametatak/ai_tool/README.md

 -Clone the Repository:

 -Install Dependencies:
 Ensure you have Python and the necessary libraries installed.
-You can install the required packages using:

-Contributing
-Contributions are welcome.
-Please fork the repository and create a pull request with your changes.